0xKitsune/bid_ask_service/README.md

 - `--price_level_channel_buffer`: Sets the channel buffer size to pass the price level updates from the exchange module to the aggregated order book.
 The default size is 100.

+- `--summary_buffer`: Sets the buffer size for the tokio broadcast channel used to stream the aggregated order book to the gRPC server.
+The default size is 300.

 - `--socket_address`: Specifies the socket address for the gRPC server.
 The default address is `[::1]:50051`.

 - `--level`: Sets the level of logging.
 The options are trace, debug, info, warn, and error.
 The default level is info.

 - `--log_file_path`: Specifies the path to the output file for logging.
-The default path is `output.log`.
+All log files will be written to the `log` dir.
+The default path is `output.log`, writing the file to `log/output.log`.